STUN stands for Session Traversal Utilities for NAT.

 It is a client-server protocol.

 A STUN server is a server that runs on the public network and replies to incoming requests.
-The responses it sends out include the public IP address the request was sent to him from.
+The responses sent out include the public IP address the request was sent to him from.
 This effectively answers the question “what is my IP address?”

 In most cases, the servers aren’t installed and managed as separate entities but are rather installed together with TURN servers.